iamwatchdogs/Calculator_GUI/README.md

 > - The Java Doc for this project is hosted through GitHub pages, So you can visit the pages to get an overview of the project files.
 > - I have decided to build this whole project based only on Java AWT instead of Swing or other libraries, just to make my fundamentals strong.
 > - This project is **allowed for personal use, learning and contribution**.
-> - Reuploading this project as your own or using it as your own project for any kind of submission is **strictly forbidden**.
+> - Reuploading this project as your own or using it as your project for any kind of submission is **strictly forbidden**.

 ## Contribution:

 Hi, there fellow developer !!!...
 I'm happy to see you eager to contribute to this repo/project in any way possible.
 Before you proceed with any kind of contribution, please set up your project within your local system and it is suggested to use **Eclipse IDE** as this project was developed using the very same IDE.
 After setting it up within your system, go on and try out stuff...

-> Found a bug ???...
-Report it by creating an issue right in the issue section.
+> **Found a bug ???...** Report it by creating an issue right in the issue section.

-> Got an idea to improve ???...
-Create an issue suggesting your idea.
+> **Got an idea to improve ???...** Create an issue suggesting your idea.

-> want to work on any of the issues you have created or found in the issue section ???...
+> **Want to work on any of the issues you have created or found in the issue section ???...**
 >
-> > Ping me within the same chat which you want to work on, and I'll assign you the issue so that others might know that you're working on the issue.
+> > Ping me within the same chat that you want to work on, and I'll assign you the issue so that others might know that you're working on the issue.
 > > When you are done create a Pull Request, so that I can review & merge it and also close the issue.

 ### Prerequisites